cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 ```

 This command will build the Trick image (rebuilding layers to incorporate any changes as necessary).
-The command will drop you into a shell on Trick container where you can command the lifecycle of the sim through CLI commands.
+Next, it will drop you into a shell on Trick container where you can command the lifecycle of the sim through CLI commands.
 To facilitate exploration of `trick_sim` examples, it mounts the trick_sims folder to `/opt/trick_sims`.
 To start the simulation run the following commands within the container: